 - What Happens when Parents Can’t or Don’t Agree on Parenting Time?

-- How Can I get additional Parenting Time?
+- How can I get additional Parenting Time with my kid?

 Parenting Time refers to the time each parent spends with his/her child.

 The term, Parenting Time often gets confused with the terms: Child Custody and Visitation.
-However, because of the different legal implications, it’s best to have a clear understanding of these terms.
+However, because of the different legal implications, you need to have a clear understanding of these terms.